anissa1908/Weather-Dashboard/README.md

 # Weather Dashboard

 ## Concept
 This server side web application runs in the browser and features dynamically updated HTML and CSS.
-API calls were used to retrieve weather data for cities input by the user and returned a 5 day weather forecast.
-Local Storage was also used to store user inputs.
+API calls are used to retrieve weather data for cities input by the user and returns a 5 day weather forecast.
+Local Storage is also used to store user inputs.

 ## Source